18F/18f.gsa.gov/_posts/2017-11-08-four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool.md

 ### Lesson 1: It’s useful to frame design research as proactive customer service.

 One of the first questions Richard Speidel, GSA’s Chief Privacy Officer, asked us when we approached him about standing up a recruiting service was to identify the authority we were working under.
-After considering a [few options](https://www.digitalgov.gov/resources/government-customer-service-policies-requirements-1993-to-present/), we realized that Executive Order 13571, _[Streamlining Service Delivery and Improving Customer Service](https://obamawhitehouse.archives.gov/the-press-office/2011/04/27/executive-order-13571-streamlining-service-delivery-and-improving-custom)_, most directly related to our goals.
+After considering a [few options](https://www.digitalgov.gov/resources/government-customer-service-policies-requirements-1993-to-present/), we decided that Executive Order 13571, _[Streamlining Service Delivery and Improving Customer Service](https://obamawhitehouse.archives.gov/the-press-office/2011/04/27/executive-order-13571-streamlining-service-delivery-and-improving-custom)_, most directly related to our goals.
 This Executive Order directs agencies to “establish mechanisms to solicit customer feedback on government services and, using such feedback [...] regularly make improvements to government services.”

 Thinking about design research through the lens of customer service also helped us find a useful framing for it in future conversations across the agency: **Design research is really just a form of proactive customer service**.
 Think about it.
 Most folks are upset by the time they’ve contacted customer service because they’ve already had to complain to resolve their individual issue.
 But when designers fix bugs they’ve found during [usability testing](https://methods.18f.gov/#usability-testing), on the other hand, they’re seeking customer feedback to improve the experience for everyone — that’s proactive customer service.